Trevor Bauer sues woman who accused him of sexual assault - NewsBreak

 The woman accused Bauer of choking her into unconsciousness, punching her repeatedly and having anal sex with her without her consent during two sexual encounters at his home in Pasadena.

 Bauer denied the allegations, saying the two engaged in rough sex at her suggestion and followed guidelines they agreed to in advance.
-Each encounter ended with them joking and her spending the night, Bauer has said.Here’s what Elon Musk says he wants to change about Twitter
+Each encounter ended with them joking and her spending the night, Bauer has said.Woman killed after getting flat tire on Oklahoma highway

 The allegations came to light last summer when the woman sought a protective order against the pitcher.
 She said in court documents that the two had met on Instagram when she tagged him in a photo while he pitched during a game against the San Diego Padres.